Yin-Zihang/DeepCTCF/README.md

 Where:
-* -s FASTA file with 42-bp input DNA sequences
+* -s FASTA file containing 42-bp input DNA sequences
-* -m pretrained model
+* -m path to the pretrained model used for prediction (default model: `DeepCTCF.h5`)
 * The prediction results are saved as: DeepCTCF_predicted.csv